UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 {{<staticCode "devices.csv">}}

 The device token can be obtained by using [Huami token script](https://github.com/argrento/huami-token) with the used account in MiFit credentials.
+This works for Amazfit accounts, so if you are not sure what type of account you have, we encourage you to create a new one from within MiFit app.
 An example is:
 {{<shell>}}
 pi@raspberry:~/$ python3 huami_token.py -m amazfit -e pi@raspberry.com -p mypassword -b
 Getting access token with amazfit login method...